 If you’re looking to invest in a specific product or market, keeping an eye on how an idea is received outside our country gives a good indication of just how scalable it is.
 You’ll also see up close how politics or various laws affect an area’s economy, like legal marijuana in Colorado or legal prostitution in Amsterdam.
 You can also peruse real estate listings—there’s no better way to get a sense of a place’s property values than by visiting in person.
-You never know when you might discover a great investment opportunity, whether it’s a potential vacation home in a seldom-visited tropical paradise or a loft in a busy city that you might want to flip or rent out.
+You never know when you might discover a great investment opportunity, whether it’s a potential vacation home in a seldom-visited tropical paradise or flipping a loft in a busy city.

 If you’re interested in the restaurant business, this is the perfect chance to note what thrives overseas, be it individual dishes, types of cuisine or certain franchises.
 Observant travelers probably could have predicted the rising food trends like raw fish salads otherwise known as poke or Halal food.
 Or food trucks, which are all over Europe now.
 Think about sushi: Fifty years ago, most Americans didn’t even know what it was; now it’s so ubiquitous you can buy it in grocery stores.
 The best way to identify the next sushi is to see it for yourself.